fendtg4/calculator/calculator/README.md

 This project was done to display basic web development skills gained in the Odin Project.
 I used HTML DOM manipulation, along with Javascript coding to make a calculator.
+I used some basic CSS to make the calculator resemble a real tool.